public-data-and-ai-csm/Public-DataAI-Assets/docs/Watson_Assistant.md

 - [Managing Your Virtual Agent’s Lifecycle](https://medium.com/ibm-watson/managing-your-virtual-agents-lifecycle-cf6712fa47aa) - article that describes the simple version management within Watson Assistant, as well as an example of the fine-grained access permissions now available in Watson Assistant.
 - [Best Practices for Building and Maintaining a Chatbot](https://medium.com/ibm-watson/best-practices-for-building-and-maintaining-a-chatbot-a8b78f0b1b72) - great article that highlights some of the things that you have to consider when you are building a chatbot that is going to be a REAL chatbot.
 - [Conversation Redbook](http://www.redbooks.ibm.com/Redbooks.nsf/RedbookAbstracts/sg248394.html) - A large document with some best practices and example use cases using Assistant.
 Very big, lots of details, but parts of it are getting to be out of date.
+- [Designing chatbots for failure](https://uxdesign.cc/designing-chatbots-for-failure-3052175f539) - A list of ten good things that you should be considering when you are designing your chatbot experience.
+Just getting the right answers and actions isn't enough - you need to communicate effectively with the end-user.

 ## Intents
 - [Defining Intents](https://cloud.ibm.com/docs/services/assistant?topic=assistant-intents#intents) - great starter page with video to help you in defining your intents.